udacity/cdond-c3-projectstarter/instructions/3-configuration-management.md

 ## Section 3 - Utilize a Configuration Management Tool to Accomplish Deployment to Cloud-Based Servers

 In this section, you will practice creating and configuring infrastructure before deploying code to it.
-You will accomplish this by preparing your AWS and Circle CI accounts just a bit, then by building Ansible Playbooks for use in your CircleCI configuration.
+You will accomplish this by preparing your AWS and CircleCI accounts just a bit, then by building Ansible Playbooks for use in your CircleCI configuration.

 ### Setup

 #### AWS
 1. Create and download a new key pair in AWS for CircleCI to use to work with AWS resources.
 Name this key pair "udacity" so that it works with your Cloud Formation templates.
 [This tutorial may help](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) (look for "Option 1: Create a key pair using Amazon EC2").
 You'll be using this key pair (pem file) in future steps so keep it in a memorable location.
 2. Create IAM user for programmatic access only and copy the id and access keys.
 [This tutorial may help.](https://serverless-stack.com/chapters/create-an-iam-user.html) You'll need these keys if you want to try any AWS commands from your own command line.
-You'll also need these credentialsto add to Circle CI configuration in the next steps.
+You'll also need these credentials to add to CircleCI configuration in the next steps.
 3. Add a PostgreSQL database in RDS that has **public accessibility**.
 Take note of the connection details (hostname, username, password).
 [This tutorial may help.](https://aws.amazon.com/getting-started/tutorials/create-connect-postgresql-db/) As long as you marked "Public Accessibility" as "yes", you won't need to worry about VPC settings or security groups.

 Please watch the [video walkthrough of preparing AWS here](https://www.youtube.com/watch?v=d1W1HUz8yRw).